-And I don’t think I am unique.
-It actually takes a lot of time, practice, courage and resilience to find the keys that unlock our mysterious libido, creating a pathway to orgasmic pleasure.
-Not only are we all different, but we are continuously different, even from the self we thought we just got to know.
-So, there isn’t one easy answer, pill, or toy that we can rely upon to consistently unlock the passionate sexual response we long for.
-Many of the questions we ask about our orgasmic potential are not only a moving target, but they focus our attention outwards.
+I don’t think I am unique.
+It takes a lot of time, practice, courage, and resilience to find the keys that unlock our mysterious libido, creating a pathway to orgasmic pleasure.
+Not only are we all different, but we are also continuously different, even from the self we thought we just got to know.
+There isn’t one easy answer, pill, or toy that we can rely upon to consistently unlock the passionate sexual response we long for.
+Many of the questions we ask about our orgasmic potential are not only a moving target, but they focus our attention outwards too.

-The most important revelation about orgasm is that you can’t make yourself, or more importantly anyone else, have an orgasm.
+The most important revelation about orgasm is that you can’t make yourself – or, more importantly, anyone else – have an orgasm.
 And in fact, it is often our efforts to cajole them into being that makes our orgasmic potential even more inaccessible.
 As soon as we set orgasm as the finish line, we unintentionally invite in the performance anxiety about whether we will be able to cross that line.
-This also explains why so many women opt out of expecting their own pleasure, and willingly substitute the orgasmic pleasure of their partner as enough.
+This explains why so many women opt out of expecting their own pleasure and willingly substitute the orgasmic pleasure of their partner as enough.

 It also offers a window into the myopic focus that many men get lost in when it comes to their sexual behavior.
-They too struggle with performance anxiety, and so focus all their attention on proving that they can climax, rather than experiencing the moment they are sharing.
-This same performance anxiety often also unwittingly creates sexual ruts, as we easily get lost in the same old groove that we remember worked like a charm before.
-When we spend all our time trying to recreate the last time, we lose the moment we are in entirely.
+They too often struggle with performance anxiety and focus all their attention on proving that they can climax, rather than experiencing the moment they are sharing.
+This same performance anxiety can unwittingly create sexual ruts, as we easily get lost in the same old groove that we remember worked like a charm and spend all our time trying to recreate the last time, while losing the moment we are in entirely.

 The good news is that the more orgasms you have, the more orgasms you’re likely to have in the future.
-Understanding the pathway to orgasmic pleasure rather than chasing the orgasm itself will create many a pleasant sojourn whether you get to the end or not.
-Try one of my tried-and-true ideas below and see if it doesn’t light the way.
+Understanding the pathway to orgasmic pleasure, rather than chasing the orgasm itself, will create many a pleasant sojourn whether you get to the end or not.
+Consider one or more of my tried-and-true ideas below and see if it doesn’t light the way for you.